pomf/MoePanel/README.md

 * Information about number of files uploaded & storage used.
 * Search files uploaded by hash/filename/etc.
 * Blacklist or delete files.
+* Blacklist or delete all files related to IP.
 * Search and manage blacklist database.

 More features such as settings will come in a later release.